aocoronel/blog/_pages/programs.md

 **Text Editor**

 Hands down. **neovim** brings the best vim experience barebones.
 With plugins it becomes almost anything.
 I currently use it for all small file edits or to write code.

-Unfortunately, the tool that can become everything is **Emacs**, and I don't use it.
+My thoughts on Emacs?
+I don't want to run an OS in my OS.

 **File Management**

 **ranger** for everything, and **yazi**, when I feel it's slow.

+Or maybe, I'm too lazy to run `cd`, `rm` and `mv` around.

 ### CLIs

-**Static Site Generator**

-I use **zola** with the radion theme.
-Once I was using **pandoc** for this purpose, but when I found about **zola**, I found a much better way and optimized solution with less amateur features and inconsistencies.

 **Password Manager**